-The number of titles on the rear of the jacket are the same 29 as on the other 1948 editions above.
+The number of titles on the rear of the jacket is the same 29 as on the other 1948 editions above.

-The Curwan pattern is now included on the binding, as with the earlier (1947) printings in the series.
+The Curwen pattern is now included on the binding, as with the earlier (1947) printings in the series.
 The buckram vs. patterned bindings seem random after this time.

 A 1949 edition (first in series) of Henry Murger’s Vie De Boheme includes an unusual repeating pattern on the jacket.
 The front/spine/flap jacket design is otherwise the same as the Constant novel above.
 The list of titles has expanded to 33.
 Added to the series are Austen’s Mansfield Park (#30), Sense and Sensibility (#31), Merimee’s Carmen & Colomba (#32) and Maupassant’s A Woman’s Life (#33).